-■ HIPAA PERMITS DISCLOSURE OF POLST TO HEALTH CARE PROFESSIONALS AS NECESSARY FOR TREATMENT • VERSION REVISED SEPTEMBER 2022 ■

-THIS PAGE IS OPTIONAL - use for informational purposes Patient Last Name Patient First Name MI Use of the Illinois Department of Public Health (IDPH) Practitioner Orders for Life-Sustaining Treatment (POLST) Form is always voluntary.
-This order records a patient's wishes for medical treatment in their current state of health.
-The patient or patient representative and a health care provider should reassess and discuss interventions regularly to ensure treatments are meeting patient's care goals.
-This form can be changed to reflect new wishes at any time.
-No form can address all the medical treatment decisions that may need to be made.
-The Power of Attorney for Health Care Advance Directive (POAHC) is recommended for all capable adults, regardless of their health status.
-A POAHC allows a person to document, in detail, future health care instructions and name a Legal Representative to speak on their behalf if they are unable to speak for themselves.
-Advance Directives available for patient at time of this form completion Power of Attorney for Health Care Living Will Declaration Declaration for Men Declaration for Mental Health Treatment None Availab Health Care Professional Information Preparer Name Phone Number Preparer Title Date Prepared

-Completing the IDPH POLST Form

-- The completion of a POLST form is always voluntary, cannot be mandated, and may be changed at any time. - A POLST should reflect current preferences of persons completing the POLST Form; encourage completion of a POAHC. - Verbal/phone consent by the patient or legal representative are acceptable. - Verbal/phone orders are acceptable with follow-up signature by authorized practitioner in accordance with facility/community policy. • - Use of the original form is encouraged.
-Digital copies and photocopies, including faxes, on ANY COLOR paper are legal and valid. - Forms with eSignatures are legal and valid. - A qualified health care practitioner may be licensed in Illinois or the state where the patient is being treated.

-Reviewing a POLST Form

-This POLST form should be reviewed periodically and in light of the patient's ongoing needs and desires.
-These include:

-- transfers from one care setting or care level to another; - changes in the patient's health status or use of implantable devices (e.g., ICDs/cerebral stimulators); - the patient's ongoing treatment and preferences; and - a change in the patient's primary care professional. •

-Voiding or revoking a POLST Form

-- A patient with capacity can void or revoke the form, and/or request alternative treatment. - Changing, modifying, or revising a POLST form requires completion of a new POLST form. - Draw line through sections A through E and write "VOID" across page if any POLST form is replaced or becomes invalid. - Beneath the written "VOID" write in the date of change and re-sign. - If included in an electronic medical record, follow all voiding procedures of facility. ٠

-Illinois Health Care Surrogate Act (755 ILCS 40/25) Priority Order

-1. Patient's guardian of person 5.
-Adult siblings 2.
-Patient's spouse or partner of a registered civil union 6.
-Adult grandchildren 3.
-Adult children 7.
-A close friend of the patient 4.
-Parents 8.
-The patient's guardian of the estate 9.
-The patient's temporary custodian appointed under subsection (2) of Section 2-10 of the Juvenile Court Act of 1987 if the court has entered an order granting such authority pursuant to subsection (12) of Section 2-10 of the Juvenile Court Act of 1987.
+■ HIPAA PERMITS DISCLOSURE OF POLST TO HEALTH CARE PROFESSIONALS AS NECESSARY FOR TREATMENT • VERSION REVISED SEPTEMBER 2022 ■ Patient Last Name use for informational p tient First Name urposes MI Use of the Illinois Department of Public Health (IDPH) Practis always voluntary.
+This order records a patient's wishes for representative and a health care provider should reassess care goals.
+This form can be changed to reflect new wishes No form can address all the medical treatment decisions the Directive (POAHC) is recommended for all capable adults, and the detail, future health care instructions and name a Legal Rethemselves. or medio and disc s at any hat may regardle present cal treatment in their cu cuss interventions regulo time. need to be made.
+The R ess of their health status ative to speak on their I urrent state of health.
+The arly to ensure treatments Power of Attorney for Hea a.
+A POAHC allows a perso behalf if they are unable e patient or patient s are meeting patient's alth Care Advance on to document, in Advance Directives availabl Power of Attorney for Health Care Living Will Declarate □ Declaration for Mer ☐ None Available Health C are Prof essional Information Phone Number Preparer Title Date Prepared Completing the IDPH POLST Form The completion of a POLST form is always voluntary, can: A POLST should reflect current preferences of persons co.
+Verbal/phone consent by the patient or legal representate.
+Verbal/phone orders are acceptable with follow-up signa.
+Use of the original form is encouraged.
+Digital copies and.
+Forms with eSignatures are legal and valid.
+A qualified health care practitioner may be licensed in Illi Reviewing a POLST Form This POLST form should be reviewed periodically and in ligh. transfers from one care setting or care level to another; changes in the patient's health status or use of implantate. the patient's ongoing treatment and preferences; and. a change in the patient's primary care professional. ompleting tive are ature by disphotocomous or the attention of the attenti ng the POLST Form; enco acceptable. authorized practitioner copies, including faxes, o the state where the pati patient's ongoing need in accordance with facility on ANY COLOR paper are dient is being treated. ty/community policy. legal and valid.
+Voiding or revoking a POLST Form A patient with capacity can void or revoke the form, and/ Changing, modifying, or revising a POLST form requires of Draw line through sections A through E and write "VOID" Beneath the written "VOID" write in the date of change a If included in an electronic medical record, follow all void ompletion across and re-si on of a new POLST form page if any POLST form gn. ı. nvalid.
+Illinois Health Care Surrogate Act (755 ILCS 40/25) Priority O 1.
+Patient's guardian of person 2.
+Patient's spouse or partner of a registered civil union 3.
+Adult children 4.
+Parents 5.
+Adu 6.
+Adu 7.
+A cl 8.
+The 9.
+The entered an order granting such authority pursuant to subsection

-For more information, visit the IDPH Statement of Illinois law at http://dph.illinois.gov/topics-services/health-care-regulation/nursinghomes/advance-directives
+For more information, visit the IDPH Statement of Illinois law at http://dph.illinois.gov/topics-services/health-care-regulation/nursing-homes/advance-directives